conjugateprior/pol345.student/README.md

 # The pol345.student package

-`pol345.student` allows students to unpack and complete precepts for Princeton University's course Politics 345 (as run by Marc Ratkowic and Will Lowe in Fall 2018).
+`pol345.student` allows students to unpack and complete questions in the handout for Princeton University's course Politics 345 (as run by Marc Ratkowic and Will Lowe in Fall 2018).

 ## Installation